 This is a big step in his development – *Ben knows that he doesn’t have to use these behaviors to get what he needs, and this is a good thing. *Ben knows he’s loved and his needs will be met because of this.
 The other thing *Ben likes is newspapers.
 He’s fascinated with them!
 This is great, because this is a good sensory exploration for him.
 If you ever get to meet him, you’ll hope to be blessed with his sweet smile, I’m sure.

 Date to SCH: December 2010

-Other Details About Me: I have Autism, and do not speak.
+Other Details About Me: I have autism and am nonverbal.
 I will put my head in your lap, and put your hand on top and get you to pet my hair or rub my ears.
 I love looking at newspapers.
-I have a beautiful smile and since it’s hard to come by, it makes it even more special.
+I have a beautiful smile, and since it’s hard to come by, it makes it even more special.

 Spread the word, sponsor a child.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include monthly child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).